 Yashica T4, T4 Super/T5, T4D

 The Yashica T4 camera.
-Hype or is it really that good?
+Hype or is it really a legend?

 First, let’s get any confusion out of the way.
 The T4 “D” just means “data back”.
 The “Super” and T5 just have the additional waist level viewfinder.
 (Super Scope) Otherwise, all have the same lens, and will produce identical images.
 The T3, which I will touch on below, has a slightly different lens. (f/2.8 vs f/3.5)